sheodox/jimaku-player/README.md

 but are likely issues I don't know about with parsing, or lack of support for some extra formatting that can be present in an SRT file.
 Please don't hesitate to [create an issue](https://github.com/sheodox/vrv-subtitler/issues/new)!

+Please read the [contributing guide](https://github.com/sheodox/vrv-subtitler/blob/master/CONTRIBUTING.md) if you would like to help out!

 [Check out my other Japanese learning focused Userscripts!](https://github.com/sheodox/japanese-userscripts#vrv-srt-playeruserjs)